dk14/wolfram-mega/README.md

 Nodes potentially can cache signed data-points (mostly "slow facts") from oracles.
 They can also potentially pool, proxify and anonymize user data requests to protect users from oracles collecting private data.

 Protocol can be extended to recognize and negotiate various types of "data contracts" between clients and oracles.
 E.g. user can order oracle to provide data on a local event, so he and his friend could bet on it.
 If oracle "scams" user - proof will be published, so oracle would have to abandon its PoW or website verified identity.
-And, more conventionally, it allows users to find (match) oracles with simillar capabilities to allow quorums and even "slashing" on UtXO networks.
+And, more conventionally, it allows users to find (match) oracles with simillar capabilities to allow quorums and even "meaningful slashing" on UtXO networks.

+The approach is not limited to contracts which require oracles: finding a counterparty for a cryptogrphic betting can be facilitated too.
+Alice picks a number (sends encrypted number to blockchain) and asks Bob if Bob can guess it.
+If Bob guesses right - it gets Alice's deposit, otherwise looses its own.
+Rewind...they have to find one another on some sort of tinder first.
+This could be standardized in our protocol.

 --------